NoufalZidan/NoufalZidan/README.md

 ![Header](image/github-header-banner.png)

 ## ✨ About
-👋 Hi, I’m Noufal Zidan
+👋 Hi, I’m Noufal Zidan Ivannov

 I’m an Informatics student at Universitas Jenderal Soedirman, passionate about technology, coding, and continuous learning.